saikrishnav/testfxSTAext/README.md

     public void Test1 () {....}
     [TestMethod]
     public void Test2 () {....}
-    [STATestMethod] // Class is marked as STA - so only this method runs in STA - above tests run in MTA public void Test3 () {....}
+    [STATestMethod] // Class is NOT marked as STA - so only this method runs in STA - above tests run in MTA public void Test3 () {....}
 }
 ```